brianhaag/plate/README.md

 is this a new social network?  if so, what magic dust would make it take off?  **PRIVACY**

+a tool to help apply the proper PROCESSES (and perhaps track output as reward)

+consistency is more important than quality as long as you're doing the right things (perfect practice makes perfect)

 * oAuth + 2FA
+* slack
 * passwords
 * security and home monitoring
 * privacy